JaredCHall/PawnStorm/README.md

  - [Tests and Benchmarks](docs/TestsAndBenchmarks) - How the engine is tested and benchmarked

 ## Usage
-- `deno task battle` - Watch battle between two chess engines
-- `deno task play` - Play against an AI engine in the console
+- `deno task play` - Play against an AI engine or watch engines battle each other
-- `deno task perft` - Calculate number of possible moves from given position at depth `n`

 ## Installation - (Development and Testing)